-(11).
-In humans, FOXE1 is a key player in thyroid organogenesis and thyrocyte precursor migration and differentiation, with an onset of expression in the thyroid primordium at Carnegie stage 15 (12,13).
-In adulthood, FOXE1 is detectible in basal keratinocytes of the epidermis, hair follicles, and in the exocrine cells of testicular seminiferous tubules (14-16).
-Recessive inactivating mutations in FOXE1 are the cause of the Bamforth-Lazarus syndrome characterized by congenital hypothyroidism due to thyroid agenesis, cleft palate, choanal atresia, and spiky hairs (14).
-FOXE1 involvement in carcinogenesis has been demonstrated in basal and squamous cell carcinomas of the skin (16,17), breast cancer (18), and pancreatic cancer (19).
+The intronless FOXE1 gene located on chromosome 9q22 encodes a DNA-binding protein also known as thyroid transcription factor 2 (TTF-2), a member of the forkhead/winged helix family of evolutionarily conserved transcription factors (11).
+In humans, FOXE1 is a key player in thyroid organogenesis, thyrocytes precursor migration and differentiation with onset of expression in the thyroid primordium at Carnegie stage 15 (12, 13).
+In adulthood FOXE1 is detectible in basal keratinocytes of the epidermis, hair follicles and in the exocrine cells of testicular seminiferous tubules (14-16).
+Recessive inactivating mutations in FOXE1 are the cause of Bamforth-Lazarus syndrome characterized by congenital hypothyroidism due to thyroid agenesis, cleft palate, choanal atresia and spiky hairs (14).
+FOXE1 involvement in carcinogenesis has been demonstrated in basal and squamous cell carcinomas of the skin (16, 17), breast cancer (18), and pancreatic cancer (19).

-FOXE1 is a transcriptional activator of the thyroperoxidase and thyroglobulin genes (20,21).
-In turn, FOXE1 expression is up-regulated in cells cultured in the presence of thyrotropin, insulin, or insulin-like growth factor-1, which are essential for thyroid follicular cell homeostasis (22).
+FOXE1 is a transcription activator of thyroperoxidase and thyroglobulin genes (20, 21).
+In turn, FOXE1 expression is upregulated in cells cultured in the presence of TSH, insulin or IGF-1 which are essential for thyroid follicular cells homeostasis (22).

 FOXE1 involvement in thyroid diseases remains scarcely addressed.
 To the best of our knowledge, only a few studies have examined FOXE1 expression at the mRNA or protein level to date.
-Using reverse-transcription (RT)-PCR or in situ hybridization, Sequeira et al. (23) found FOXE1 expression in about 60% of human thyroids.
-In benign thyroid lesions, FOXE1 expression was observed in 43%-100% of cases.
-In thyroid malignancies, FOXE1 was expressed in 44% of follicular carcinomas, 65% of PTC, and 0 of 2 anaplastic carcinomas.
-Nonaka et al. (24) reported strong diffuse immunohistochemical FOXE1 staining in 50%-100% tumor cells in PTC, follicular adenomas, follicular carcinomas, and poorly differentiated thyroid carcinomas.
-Medullary thyroid carcinomas were weakly positive in 75% of the cases, and anaplastic thyroid carcinomas were virtually all negative.
-In a study by Zhang et al. (25), a gradual decrease in nuclear expression of FOXE1 was observed from follicular adenomas to anaplastic carcinomas in accordance with the degree of tumor dedifferentiation.
-Of note, abnormal FOXE1 expression in the cytoplasm displayed the opposite trend, except for anaplastic carcinomas, in which FOXE1 expression was generally low.
+Using RT-PCR or in situ hybridization, Sequeira et al. found FOXE1 (TTF-2) expression in about 60% of human thyroids (23).
+In benign thyroid lesions, FOXE1 expression was observed in 43-100% of cases.
+In thyroid malignancies, FOXE1 was expressed in 44% of follicular carcinomas, 65% of PTC and 0 of 2 anaplastic carcinomas.
+Nonaka et al. reported strong diffuse immunohistochemical TTF-2 staining in 50-100% tumor cells in PTC, follicular adenoma, follicular carcinoma and poorly differentiated thyroid carcinoma (24).
+Medullary thyroid carcinomas were weakly positive in 75% of cases and anaplastic thyroid carcinomas were virtually all negative.
+In a study by Zhang et al., a gradual decrease in nuclear expression of TTF-2 was observed from follicular adenoma to anaplastic carcinoma in accordance with the degree tumor dedifferentiation (25).
+Of note, abnormal TTF-2 expression in the cytoplasm displayed the opposite trend except for anaplastic carcinoma in which TTF-2 expression was generally low.

-Despite genetic studies strongly implicating FOXE1 in PTC, and the observed alterations of FOXE1 expression and localization in cancer cells, its role in tumor development remains unknown.
-Therefore, in this study we analyzed the immunohistochemical expression patterns of FOXE1 in PTC and adjacent normal thyroid tissue in detail, and investigated their relationship with the morphological characteristics of tumors and the patients' genotypes.
+Despite genetic studies strongly implicate FOXE1 in PTC and there is an alteration of FOXE1 expression and localization in cancer cells, its role in tumor development remains unknown.
+Therefore, in this study we analyzed the patterns of FOXE1 immunohistochemical expression in PTC and adjacent normal thyroid in details, and investigated their relationship with morphological characteristics of the tumor and patients' genotypes.